fortytwoservices/public-docs.fortytwo.io/docs/managed-identity-services/organizational-structure-groups/security-groups/service-description.md

 ## Key Features

-- **Data Sync:** This service ensures synchronization of the organizational structure from your HR system to Active Directory and Entra ID security groups, reducing manual efforts and minimizing the risk of discrepancies.
+- **Data sync:** This service ensures synchronization of the organizational structure from your HR system to Active Directory and Entra ID security groups, reducing manual efforts and minimizing the risk of discrepancies.
-- **Seamless Integration:** Our service seamlessly integrates with Entra ID, establishing a robust connection that guarantees the accuracy and consistency of user account information.
+- **Seamless integration:** Our service seamlessly integrates with Entra ID, establishing a robust connection that guarantees the accuracy and consistency of user account information.
-- **Improved Joiner-Mover-Leaver Process:** WHen a user joins or moves withing your organization, permissions are automatically updated using the created security groups.
+- **Improved Joiner-Mover-Leaver process:** WHen a user joins or moves withing your organization, permissions are automatically updated using the created security groups.
 This results in efficient onboarding, relocation, and offboarding procedures.
-- **Scalability and Reliability:** The service is designed to scale with your organization's growth and is built on a reliable infrastructure, ensuring continuous operation and data integrity.
+- **Scalability and reliability:** The service is designed to scale with your organization's growth and is built on a reliable infrastructure, ensuring continuous operation and data integrity.

 ## Benefits